 Liline Devon Bruce was born the oldest of a fraternal set of twins to her Mother, Winifred Turnbull Bruce and Father, Caleb White & her twin brother, Glorr Lee White, on March 12, 1943.
 Her childhood years were

-To send flowers in memory of Liline Devon Bruce , please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Liline Devon Bruce , please visit our Heartfelt Sympathies Store.

 spent in Windsor Castle, Jamaica where she completed her early schooling years at Carron Hall Elementary & Carron Hall Primary until the age of 15.
 She gave her life to Christ at an early age, joined the City

 Mission Church & Church of God, and moved throughout this world with an unshakable faith.

 At the age of 17 she would leave her Mother’s house and her 6 siblings to move to the island’s capital, Kingston with other family members and continued her schooling at Jamaica Commercial Institute where she

 learned shorthand and typing and would briefly work as a secretary.
 “Van” as she was referred to on the island by those who knew and loved her, had an urge to travel and to reunite with her 2 brothers who had

 previously left the island for the Bahamas with their Father and half siblings.
 Her life in the Bahamas was met more challenges, but none of those challenges could dull her shining spirit or take away her delicate beauty.